 Pixel - "picture element," the smallest part of a recorded image.
 An image is made up of millions of pixels.

-RAW File - image format that allows maximum exposure and color correcting of the digital image file.
+RAW File - image format that allows maximum exposure, color correcting, and fixing perspective distortion of the digital image file.

 TIFF File - a lossless image format used in digital photography.